LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 - Symbol: MYT
 - InitalSupply: 1000000000000000000000

-Click on the orange `Deploy` button to deploy the contract.
+Click on the orange `transact` button to deploy the contract.
 Finally, confirm the contract deployment in your connected wallet.

 Check the Remix log messages; they should include the contract address.